frank-hliva/StayResident/README.md

 ## Motivation

 Developing windows services was little bit more difficult than creation normal applications for me.
 And i don't liked them, because it was boring.
-I needed something for manage running apps in a background on my server, something what runs crashed app again.
+I needed something for manage running processes in a background on my server, something what runs crashed process again.

 ## Using